11 Myths About MTF SRS | Gender Confirmation Surgery

 8.)
 Surgery Curbs Sexual Interest

-But for so many transgender women, sexual activity gets better following the surgery, as they feel more connected with themselves and their bodies following transition.
+But for so many trans women, sexual activity gets better following the surgery, as they feel more connected with themselves and their bodies following transition.

 9.)
 You Will Regret Undergoing Surgery